-Blockchain distributed ledger technology creates hacker- and fraud-proof decentralised databases which have already disrupted banking and mortgage systems, but has the potential to be applied to many industries.
+Blockchain distributed ledger technology creates hacker- and fraud-proof decentralized databases which have already disrupted banking and mortgage systems, but has the potential to be applied to many industries.
 Everledger uses blockchain technology to register diamonds to prevent counterfeits and track conflict diamonds.
 The transparency and security of blockchain has the potential to rebuild public trust in institutions.

 4. Internet of Things

 As more and more connected devices (such as smartwatches and fitness trackers) join the Internet of Things (IoT) the amount of data being generated is increasing.
-Companies will have to plan carefully how this will affect customer-facing application and how to best utilise the masses of data being produced.
+Companies will have to plan carefully how this will affect customer-facing application and how to best utilize the masses of data being produced.
 There are also severe security implications of mass connectivity that need to be addressed.

 5. Big Data